Overview – Privacy Board

-The minimum necessary standard applies to all uses and disclosures for the purposes of payment, health care operations and research (it does not apply to treatment).
-Even if accessing PHI for research purposes pursuant to an authorization, the researcher must limit the amount of information requested in the authorization to the minimum necessary.
+The minimum necessary standard applies to all uses and disclosures for the purposes of payment, healthcare operations, and research (it does not apply to treatment).
+Even if accessing PHI for research purposes pursuant to authorization, the researcher must limit the amount of information requested in the authorization to the minimum necessary.

-Under the HITECH Act it is further explains, if a covered entity does not comply with the minimum necessary standard it could be considered a Breach.
+Under the HITECH Act, it is further explained, if a covered entity does not comply with the minimum necessary standard it could be considered a Breach.

 Health-related information is considered PHI if any of the following are true: